crazydj8/DataStructures/C/Stack/README.md

 Pushes(Inserts) an element on top of the stack.

 **2) Pop:**
-Pops the topmost element of the stack.
-Returns Underflow, if list is empty.
+Pops(Deletes) the topmost element of the stack.
+Returns Underflow, if Stack is empty.

 **3) Peek:**
 Returns the ***Value*** of the topmost element of the stack. ***Does not return its index postition***.
 Returns Underflow, if list is empty.